 - In Doom: Knee-Deep in the Dead, Fly and Arlene are coming up with Reporting Names for the monsters they fight.
 Fly asks for a suggestion for the flying skulls he's fought and Arlene's response is "flying skulls".
 Fly misunderstands it as a question, confirms that he's seen flying skull monsters, and asks again for a suggestion.
 Arlene's response:

-- Said word-for-word in a first season episode of the new Doctor Who by Captain Harkness
+- Said word-for-word in a first season episode of the new series by Captain Harkness:

 Captain Harkness: Okay, "Defabricator."
 Does exactly what it says on the tin.